Alfred Baphethuxolo Nzo: Political career

 He was sent off to the Eastern Cape to receive missionary education.
-After completing his matric, he enrolled for BSc degree at Fort Hare University in 1945.
+After completing his matric, he enrolled for BSc degree at University of Fort Hare in 1945.
 At Fort Hare he joined the African National Congress (ANC) Youth League and became actively involved in students politics.
 In his second year of study he left university and started work as health inspector at KwaDukathole in Germiston and was later transferred to the Alexandra health and community centre in 1951.

 As health inspector, Nzo developed much understanding of the lives of millions of South Africans in the 1950s.
 He got actively involved in the organising of the Defiance Campaign in 1952.
 He was also involved in the campaign to interview people about the kind of society in which they would like to live.
 It was this campaign that culminated in the Congress of the People in 1955, at which the Freedom Charter was adopted.

 In 1956 Nzo was elected the chairperson of ANC branch in Alexandra.
 In 1957 he organised the Alexandra bus boycotts in which people walked nine miles from the township to the city (Johannesburg) and back every day for three months to protest the increase in fares.
 His involvement in political activities cost him his job.
 His expulsion from work meant that he also lost his residential permit to live in Alexandra.
 He was subsequently arrested several times and finally sentenced to five months' imprisonment for not having a residence permit.
 He served his sentence at Modderbee Prison, where his father once worked.